craigfay/changelog/README.md

 # About
 This is a place I've committed to record interesting things I learn about development, or want to revisit.

+### September 11, 2019
+* [Js13kGames](https://2019.js13kgames.com) is a JavaScript coding competition for HTML5 Game Developers.
+The fun part of the compo is the file size limit set to 13 kilobytes.
+The competition started at 13:00 CEST, 13th August and will end at 13:00 CEST, 13th September 2019.

 ### September 10, 2019
 * An [erasure code](https://en.wikipedia.org/wiki/Erasure_code) takes a “message,” such as a data file, and makes a longer message in a way that the original can be reconstructed from the longer message even if parts of the longer message have been lost.
 [Reed-Solomon](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) is an erasure code with exactly the properties we needed for file storage, and it is simple and straightforward to implement.
 [Source](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction)
 * A [Time Series Database](https://www.influxdata.com/time-series-database/) is a database concerned with monitoring time-centric data.
 A TSDB should support storing high precision data for short periods of time, but necessarily downsample data over longer periods of time.